 The net income or loss is further added or subtracted in capital respectively.
 Drawings are subtracted from the figure and owner’s equity is calculated.
 After all this, a balance sheet is generated.

-Balance sheet contains assets, liabilities and total equity.
+The balance sheet contains assets, liabilities and total equity.
 It doesn’t show activities over a period.
 It is just a snapshot of company resources, debts, and ownership.
 It gives a picture of a business.

 It tells what a company owns, how much of it is loaned or debt and what the total equity of shareholders is.
 The balance sheet is the full report of the accounting equation